Table of Contents

 It’s important to keep a paper trail of all your communications with H & R Accounts, so make sure to only communicate with them in writing.
 Make sure to date your letters and send them by certified mail.
 If you’re not sure where to start, then check out the sample letters provided by the CFPB.

 If you ask H & R Accounts to stop contacting you altogether, then they’re legally obligated to do so.
 9 However, ignoring debt collectors can have negative consequences—in the end, you may get sued, and you may even have your wages garnished.
 It’s smarter to engage with them tactically to ensure you don’t have to pay, or you get the best deal you can.

 If you owe medical debt: Ask your insurance provider to cover it

-As of July 1, 2022, paid medical collections will be removed from consumer credit reports.
+Unlike other types of debt, medical collections are deleted from your credit report if you pay them.
 If you can get your health insurance company to pay off the debt that H & R Accounts is trying to collect, it will immediately be deleted and will stop affecting your credit score.